goauthentik/authentik/website/docs/providers/oauth2/index.md

 This provider supports both generic OAuth2 as well as OpenID Connect

-Scopes can be configured using scope mappings, a type of [property mapping](../property-mappings/index.md#scope-mappings).
+Scopes can be configured using Scope Mappings, a type of [Property Mappings](../../property-mappings/#scope-mapping).

 | Endpoint             | URL                                                                  |
 | -------------------- | -------------------------------------------------------------------- |